jefffhaynes/BinarySerializer/README.md

 ### SerializeWhenAttribute ###

 The SerializeWhen attribute can be used to conditionally serialize or deserialize a field based on bound predicate.
-If multiple SerializeWhen attributes are specified they will be or'd together.
+If multiple SerializeWhen attributes are specified only one must be satisfied for the field to be serialized or deserialized.

 ```c#
 [SerializeWhen("Version", HardwareVersion.XBeeSeries1)]